-Buttons self-promote themselves as interactive; humans have been trained in both physical and digital contexts that buttons can be pressed or clicked on to manipulate the state of the object(s) for which they are attached.
-Even new users that have not seen a particular interface understand quickly that by pressing a button, some action will be performed.
+Buttons self-promote themselves as interactive; humans have been trained in both physical and digital contexts that buttons can be pressed or clicked on to manipulate the state of the object(s) to which they are attached.
+Even new users who have not seen a particular interface understand quickly that by pressing a button, some action will be performed.
 This principle relies on us following the guidelines we will talk about later so that our buttons appear to be buttons.

 Until Tableau 2018.3, Tableau had not given much attention to buttons.
-If a user wanted to add a button to a dashboard they would have to use a hack to transform a sheet into a button on their dashboard.
+If a user wanted to add a button to a dashboard, they would have to use a hack to transform a sheet into a button on their dashboard.

 At Playfair Data, previous to 2018.3, we developed several tactics to accomplish button-like navigation before the capability was added.

-Tableau 2018.3 added “Button” objects which were later renamed to “Navigation” objects in 2020.3.
+Tableau 2018.3 added “Button” objects, which were later renamed to “Navigation” objects in 2020.3.
 The Tableau projects developed at Playfair Data are vastly more complex than simple dashboards.
 Having these navigation features built into Tableau Desktop made implementing these complex tools much simpler.

 Tableau 2019.2 added a Show/Hide option for Container objects.
-The functionality is simple on the surface, click a button and show a container and its contents, click the button again and the container and its contents are hidden.
-This is a great way to hide less-used elements on dashboards like long sections of filters and/or parameters.
+The functionality is simple on the surface: click a button and show a container and its contents; click the button again, and the container and its contents are hidden.
+This is a great way to hide less-used elements on dashboards, like long sections of filters and/or parameters.

 One of the best parts of Tableau is the ability to take a simple feature like Show/Hide buttons and push its use beyond what it was first intended.
-At Playfair Data, we have pushed this technique to create many other types of button interactions including:
+At Playfair Data, we have pushed this technique to create many other types of button interactions, including:

-Most recently in Tableau 2021.2, the show/hide button can now be added to any object on the dashboard.
+Most recently, in Tableau 2021.2, the show/hide button can now be added to any object on the dashboard.
 Containers, Sheets, Text objects, Blank objects, and even the default Tiled container.
-It’s great to see Tableau understanding that buttons are an important part of building a project.
+It’s great to see Tableau understand that buttons are an important part of building a project.
 I am looking forward to seeing what is next for buttons in Tableau.
 Until then, there are cases where the built-in options are not enough.